Corn Fritters with Cheddar & Scallions

 - Adapt the recipe as you wish.
 I love Cheddar in this recipe, but Madison recommends a number of others, including goat, feta, and Gouda.
 For herbs, if you don’t like cilantro, use parsley or chives.

 - Make them gluten-free.
-To make these gluten-free, use oat flour or other gluten-free flour in place of the all-purpose flour.
+To make these gluten-free, use rice flour, oat flour or other gluten-free flour in place of the all-purpose flour.

 - Spice it up.
-As written, these fritters are flavored pretty minimally with scallions, herbs and cheese.
-If you like heat, a diced hot chili, splash of hot sauce, or pinch of crushed red pepper flakes would all be welcomed here.
+As written, these fritters are flavored pretty minimally with scallions, herbs, and cheese.
+If you like heat, a diced hot chili, splash of hot sauce, or pinch of crushed red pepper flakes would all be welcome here.

 Corn Fritters with Cheddar & Scallions